chatwoot/docs/docs/product/channels/live-chat/conversation-continuity.md

 - If no agents are available and the customer leaves a message in the chat,
 - if the customer leaves the chat before the agent replies.

-For this behaviour to happen, the email address of the contact should be populated into chatwoot CRM.
+Along with these cases, the contact should have an email address associated with it in chatwoot CRM.

 ## Obtaining email address of contacts